Auschwitz Jewish Center in Oświęcim

 The Auschwitz Jewish Center makes the Jewish cemetery in Oświęcim, owned by the Jewish community in Bielsko-Biała, available to visitors.

 History

 In 1995, the Auschwitz Jewish Center Foundation was established in New York with the aim of creating a Jewish cultural and educational center in Oświęcim.
 A year later, a sister organization, Fundacja Edukacyjne Centrum Żydowskie in Oświęcim, was established in order to carry out this task.
 In September 2000, the Jewish Center was officially opened.
-Since September 2006, the Center has been affiliated with the Museum of Jewish Heritage in New York.

 Activities

 Before the Holocaust, Oswiecim was a bustling town with a mostly Jewish population with synagogues, study houses, clubs, schools, shops and other businesses.
 Jews had lived there for centuries and were active in all spheres of life.
 Only a few physical traces remain.
 The Center carries out its mission by making these traces available to visitors.
 Visitors can take advantage of guided tours of the Museum, as well as the city.

 Educational workshops on Judaism, the history of Jews in Oświęcim and human rights are offered for school groups from Poland and abroad.
 Special study programs on the history of the Holocaust as well as contemporary prejudices and hate-motivated violence are prepared for students, teachers and uniformed services.